 About The Bristol Rugby Community Foundation

-Bristol Rugby Community Foundation is Bristol Rugby’s award-winning charity, delivering programmes that are proven to change the lives of young people across the region.
+Bristol Rugby Community Foundation is Bristol Rugby’s award-winning charity, delivering programmes that are proven to change the lives of people across the region.

-Elsewhere, the Foundation’s Spectrum Project was highly commended in the Premiership Rugby Parliamentary BREAKTHRU Award – as was volunteer Nino Genua in the Volunteer of the Year category.
+Elsewhere, the Foundation’s Spectrum Project was highly commended in the Premiership Rugby Parliamentary BREAKTHRU Award – as was volunteer Nino Genua, in the Volunteer of the Year category.

 Through the power of sport, the Foundation aims to inspire every young and older person it works with, helping them to unlock their potential.

 The charity benefits tremendously from its well-established relationship with the club, its staff and players.
 The ‘influence’ community coaches have on the people they work with is supported further by the fantastic ‘role models’ on offer amongst the players and staff.